wolves/thesis-phoenix/README.md

-# Thesis Content Editing System
+# Thesis

 [![Build Status](https://semaphoreci.com/api/v1/projects/0540dbb0-887a-45dd-9190-baa19b2ca9fb/816876/badge.svg)](https://semaphoreci.com/ir/thesis-phoenix)

-Thesis is a lightweight and flexible Elixir/Phoenix hex package for quickly and easily adding content editing to any page on a Phoenix website.
+Thesis is a lightweight and flexible Elixir/Phoenix CMS for quickly and easily adding content editing to any page on a Phoenix website, as well as creating new dynamically routed pages.
+It's ideal for either adding limited editing support to existing Phoenix websites or building dynamic websites.

-It's not quite a Phoenix CMS, so we call it a Phoenix CES -- content editing system.

-See also the Thesis [Rails gem](https://github.com/infinitered/thesis-rails).
+_See also the Thesis [Rails gem](https://github.com/infinitered/thesis-rails)._

 ![screen capture on 2016-04-20 at 15-11-10 copy](https://cloud.githubusercontent.com/assets/1775841/14692261/d4734d3a-070a-11e6-866b-eebbc40e6157.gif)